 What Is the Difference Between a Family and Pediatric Dentist?

 While some parents decide to go with separate dentists for their children and themselves, there are also dentists that are able to care for patients of all ages.
 These dentists are known as “family dentists.”
 Family dentists care for patients that range from early childhood into later adult years.
 A family dentist allows patients to see the same dentist throughout a good portion of their lives.
 It also can make it easier for a family when it comes to billing and records.

 Pediatric dentists, on the other hand, specialize in the treatment of children alone.
 This additional level of expertise often gives parents peace of mind knowing that their child is being cared for by a dentist that sees children all day, every day.
 Pediatric dentists are also good with children, and know how to interact with children in a way that keeps them calm and unafraid.

 Like with any medical professional, some pediatric and family dentists are easier to work with than others.
-Make sure to find a dentist that is friendly, knowledgeable and accustomed to working with children in order to make sure your children receive the best care possible.
+Make sure to find dentistry that is friendly, knowledgeable and accustomed to working with children in order to make sure your children receive the best care possible.